 The e/m tube consists of the glass bulb, the hot wire filament, the accelerating electrodes and a set of reference marks to indicate the diameter of the electron path which is made visible by ionization of the Neon gas.

-The Kepco power supply provides the current for the magnet coils while the Heathkit power supply provides the current provides the accelerating voltage.
-The Pasco power supply provides the current to heat the filament.
+The Kepco power supply provides the current for the magnet coils while the Heathkit power supply provides the accelerating voltage.
+The Pasco power supply provides the ac voltage to heat the filament.